zcroft27/Minecraft-Dashboard/README.md

 The request to the 'login' route will store an access token and userID in the session cookies.
 These cookies are essential.
 Any route within the route /vm/* will use a middleware that validates the access token with the JWTSecret token in the .env and validate that the role set for the user is 'admin.'
-This role has to be manually set with a migration script over Supabase CLI as the web interface disallows mutation.
+This role has to be manually set with a migration script over Supabase CLI as the web interface disallows mutation within the auth schema.

 I have endpoints that allow starting and stopping of the server, executing select commands on the server (/list, /ban <player>, etc.) remotely, and running vm diagnostics (free -h to see RAM usage, etc.).
-These endpoints are in progress, but will be protected using JSON web tokens(? need to research).
-They use the [crypto SSH](golang.org/x/crypto/ssh) library for connecting over SSH and sending commands.
+These endpoints use the [crypto SSH](golang.org/x/crypto/ssh) library for connecting over SSH and sending commands.

 I use a three layer Controller-Service-Repository architecture for this project.

-The repository layer currently contains a sanity check 'TestConnection' to validate that the connection is healthy.

 ## The Frontend
 The frontend dashboard is built with React + TypeScript.